HimoriK/game-reversing/README.md

     - [The Ultimate Online Game Hacking Resource](https://github.com/dsasmblr/hacking-online-games)
     - [A Study Path for Game Programmer](https://miloyip.github.io/game-programmer/game-programmer.pdf)

-- Guided Hacking resources (As of 2023 it is now paywalled content):
+- Guided Hacking resources (As of 2023 it is now paywalled content): ALL GUIDED HACKING CONTENT IS RIPPED FROM PUBLICALLY AVAILABLE INFO, COUNTERSTRIKE IS EASY TO HACK AND HAS BEEN FOR YEARS
     - [GHB1 - Start Here Beginner Guide to Game Hacking](https://guidedhacking.com/threads/start-here-beginners-guide-to-learning-game-hacking.5911/)
     - [GHB2 - Beginners Guide To Reverse Engineering](https://guidedhacking.com/threads/beginners-guide-to-reverse-engineering-tutorial.13446/)
     - [GHB3 - Intermediate Guide to Game Hacking](https://guidedhacking.com/threads/ghb3-intermediate-guide-to-game-hacking.13495/)